Louisiana Derby 2026 predictions, odds, time: Picks from horse racing expert who hit Kentucky Derby trifecta

 Gene Menez, who hit the a Kentucky Derby trifecta last year, has revealed his 2026 Louisiana Derby best bets

 The Road to the 2026 Kentucky Derby continues this weekend with a pair of prep races, including the Louisiana Derby 2026.
 The 1 3/16 miles race will take place from New Orleans Fair Grounds on Saturday with a 6:42 p.m.
-ET post time.
+ET post time, with sunny conditions and a fast track expected.
 Last year saw trainer Steve Asmussen notch a record-tying fifth win at this event, and he's looking to have the most outright victories at the 2026 Louisiana Derby.
 His horse, Chip Honcho, is coming off a runner-up at the Risen Star Stakes but is the 3-1 favorite to target in horse racing bets.

 The latest 2026 Louisiana Derby odds have Golden Tempo (7-2) just behind Chip Honcho, while a quartet of horses are listed at 6-1.
 That includes Bob Baffert's colt, Blacksmith, who just posted his maiden win in his fifth career start.
 The biggest longshot in the nine-horse field is Spirit of Royal, who is at 20-1 after winning just one of his first seven starts.
 Before making any 2026 Louisiana Derby picks, be sure to see the horse racing predictions from SportsLine's Gene Menez.